Lighting 101: Two of My Favorite (if a Little Unusual) Light Mods

 Real, professional ring flashes are… very expensive.
 But you can turn your garden-variety speedlight into a ring flash for a lot less with something called a ring flash adapter.
 Essentially, these are very sophisticated reflectors that bend light around your lens before releasing it.

-My favorite of the ring flash adapters is something called an Orbis (seen above).
+My favorite of the ring flash adapters is the Orbis (seen above).
 I like it because it is the only model of ring flash adapter on the market which (a) can be used with nearly any hot-shoe style flash, and (b) has a better quality of light than the others.

 In the montage above, shot by Strobist reader Ed McGowan, you can see how a ring flash adapter can quickly give a cool look/theme to a series of portraits.
-It's a unique vibe, which works well on its own.
-But I tend to also use a ring flash in conjunction with other lights.
-(More on that in a minute.)
+His ring flash adapter is homemade—props for that.

 Little Bitty Soft Box